Shoulder Tap Photography

 It is AWESOME!

-It is also good training to discern between what I think I need to do versus a shoulder tap from God that puts me in the right place, at the right time, on the mountain with a surprise rain storm (to me), that produces a rainbow right where God told me to stop.
+A shoulder tap from God puts me in the right place, at the right time, at the right spot on the mountain to experience a surprise rain storm (to me), where I get to witness the birth of a rainbow right in front of my very eyes.

-The city center saguaro with the low arm graciously offering its bloom, a long time resident that I assumed I could also photograph in 2022.
-Instead it gave its last blooms when it perished from the 2nd year of drought in 2021.
-If it could have held on a few weeks longer, the heavy rains two months later would have saved it.
+There was the city center saguaro with a low arm graciously offering its’ bloom, a long time resident that I assumed I could photograph for years to come.
+Instead it gave its last blooms in 2021, when it perished from the 2nd year of drought.
+If it could have held on a few weeks longer the unusually heavy monsoon rains that finally arrived would have saved it.

-The changing nature of the desert reminds me of the always unstable nature of life.
-In the middle of a world turned ugly, the “divine shoulder taps” inspire me to continue documenting the beauty of the Sonoran Desert.
+The changing nature of the desert reminds me of the always unpredictable nature of life.
+In the middle of a world and its’ people who feel turned inside out, the “Divine Shoulder Taps” call me out to continue documenting the beauty of the Sonoran Desert courtesy of our Creator.